JoeGreiner/TimeIntervalJitterLeicaSp8/README.md

-# Time Interval Jitter LeicaSp8
+# Time Interval Jitter Leica SP8

 This repository is documentation/analysis scripts for an unexpected time jitter phenomena (jitter between two frame acquisitions/interval between two subsequent frames) we observed when recording time series with the Leica SP8 platform (observed both with multiphoton and confocal microscope).
 When recording a timeseries with LAS X Navigator, the time between frames is not constant, but exhibits quite a large time jitter (in our example case up to 44ms maximal jitter).
 However, these phenomena are not present when recording without LAS X Navigator (regular jitter of ~1ms or less; with exactly the same acquisition settings).
 This is visualised here: